JJSlabbert/iTilt-digital-hydrometer/README.md

 8 Only run on ESP8266.

 9 May consume more power.

+10 One Micro USB port for programming and one USB C port for charging

 You will need an iSpindel / iTilt hardware and Cayenne credentials.